surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/lang-spec/chapter-04.md

 ### 4.3.2 Arrays

-All array types are derived from the type `Array`.
+All array types are derived from the type `array`.
 This type has the following accessible members:

 <table>
 <thead>